Mix together ricotta cheese, lemon zest, vanilla, and honey. Set aside.

 Pour ricotta mixture into the tart.
 Arrange plum slices in rows on top.
 Sprinkle with sliced almonds, if using.

-Gently fold the overhanging fillo up over the top of the tart (see recipe notes) and brush with remaining butter.
+Gently fold the overhanging fillo up over the top of the tart (see recipe notes) and brush with the remaining butter.

 Bake until fillo is golden brown and plums are soft, about 20-30 minutes.
 Let cool slightly before carefully removing the tart from mold, slicing, and serving.